$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: Introduction

 Quantum information processing speed cannot be arbitrarily fast.
 In particular, Margolus and Levitin proved that to evolve from a state to another state orthogonal to it through a time-independent Hamiltonian, the minimum time required is inversely proportional to its expected energy relative to the ground state of the Hamiltonian~\cite{PHYSCOMP96,ML98}.
 This so-called \ML bound is a significant result for it means that non-zero evolution time is required to change a quantum state under any time-independent Hamiltonian.
 Time, therefore, is a genuine resource in quantum information processing.
 Since then, a lot of bounds of this type, commonly known as quantum speed limits (\QSL{s}), are found~\cite{[{See, for example, }][{ and references cited therein.}]Frey16}.

-Shortly after the discovery of this \ML bound, Giovannetti \emph{et al.} extended it to the more general situation by showing that the evolution time $\tau$ from a state $\rho$ to another state $\rho'$ under any time-independent Hamiltonian is lower-bounded by
+Shortly after the discovery of this \ML bound, Giovannetti \emph{et al.}~\cite{GLM03} extended it to the more general situation.
+More precisely, they proposed that the evolution time $\tau$ from a state $\rho$ to another state $\rho'$ under any time-independent Hamiltonian must be lower-bounded by

-where $\epsilon \equiv F(\rho,\rho')$ is the fidelity between the initial and final states, $\braket{E-E_0}$ is the expected energy of the state relative to the ground state energy of the Hamiltonian, and $\alpha(\epsilon)$ is a function independent of the Hamiltonian and the initial state of the system~\cite{GLM03}.
+where $\epsilon = F(\rho,\rho') \equiv \| \sqrt{\rho} \sqrt{\rho'} \|_1^2$ is the fidelity between the initial and final states, $\braket{E-E_0}$ is the expected energy of the state relative to the ground state energy of the Hamiltonian, and $\alpha(\epsilon)$ is a function independent of the Hamiltonian and the initial state of the system.
+They substantiated this bound numerically without actually proving it ~\cite{GLM03}.
 Researchers generally refer to this generalized result also as the \ML bound.

 Giovannetti \emph{et al.} gave a lower and an upper bound of the function $\alpha(\epsilon)$ in their paper~\cite{GLM03}.
-Specifically, using the inequality
+Specifically, for any $q \ge 0$, they considered the inequality